Ed Latimore’s transformation story is live. Don’t miss it → Watch the full documentary

 Each month this year, I will walk through a core pillar of how we practice medicine at Rebel Health Alliance and explain why we recommend what we do.
 By the end of the year, the goal is not just that you feel informed, but that you feel confident in the process.

 Rebel against fads.
-Optimize for the long game.
+Optimise for the long game.

 Alec Weir, MD